 “I was bullied in high school about being gay.
 I hadn't come out and was struggling with depression.
-That’s when I saw my first psychiatrist and was put on medication at 13. ” – Chris
+That’s when I saw my first psychiatrist and was put on medication at 13. ”

-Your sexuality plays an important role in your identity and sense of self.
+Your sexuality can play an important role in your identity and sense of self.
 Sexuality often refers to a person's sexual orientation or preference.
 Your sexual orientation is who you are emotionally, mentally, and physically attracted to.
 This may be same-sex (homosexual), male-female (heterosexual) or bisexual orientation (most genders).
 You may consider yourself gay, lesbian, bisexual, straight, pansexual (attracted to people regardless of their gender identity), or you may not be sure of your sexuality.

 Sexuality and mental health